flexgeezer/Emoticon/README.md

 # Emoticon

-Emotion Recognition Software with UI.
-Two modes: Diagnosis and Live.
+Emotion Recognition Software with UI featuring two modes: Diagnosis and Live.

-  Diagnosis Mode evaluates user emotion over a minute and generates report with a graph, emoji of the most prominent emotion, and editable comments, Report History window to access all previous reports.
+Diagnosis Mode: Evaluates user emotion over a minute, generating a report with a graph, the most prominent emotion emoji, editable comments, and a Report History window to access all previous reports.

- Live Mode displays emoji of average emotion with face cam on screen and changes in real time based on detected emotion.
+Live Mode: Displays an emoji of the average emotion with a face cam on screen, updating in real-time based on detected emotion.

-Supports non-Keras TensorFlow models and directories of images must be changed.
+Supports non-Keras TensorFlow models, and image directories must be customized per device.
+Developed in Python.

-Made in Python.
-Requesting help to improve UI, AI Model and improve the app usability overall.
-Need help to make directory to files work with all devices.
+Requesting assistance to:

+Improve UI
+Enhance AI model
+Boost overall app usability
+Ensure directory compatibility across all devices